 - While the tofu is baking, cook the noodles according to the packet.

-- Heat ½ tbs of oil in a large wok, add the spring onions, and cook for a minute, the add the mushrooms, cook for 3 minutes.
+- Heat ½ tbs of oil in a large wok, add the spring onions, and cook for a minute, then add the mushrooms, cook for 3 minutes.
 Now add the chilli, cook for one minute then add the kale and sprouting broccoli and 2 tbs of the remaining marinade.
 Cook for 3 minutes.

 - Serve the tofu on a bed of noodles and stir fry veggies, topped with some toasted sesame seeds and a drizzle of the remaining marinade.